VioleauPierre/Pro_cyclist_strava_data_analysis/README.md

 ### 2.8 Radar Chart of Power

 Explain the radar chart comparing power to the top 10% value of professional riders.

-### PPR and PPR 2000KJ

-Describe the visualization of PPR and PPR 2000KJ.